tikv/community/GOVERNANCE.md

 ### Maintainer

 Maintainers are first and foremost contributors that have shown they are committed to the long term success of a project.
-They are the planners and designers of the TiKV project, with the authority to merge branches into the master branch.
+They are the planners and designers of the TiKV project.
 Maintainership is about building trust with the current maintainers of the project and being a person that they can depend on to make decisions in the best interest of the project in a consistent manner.

-While maintainership indicates a valued member of the community who has demonstrated a healthy respect for the project’s aims and objectives, their work must be reviewed by the community before acceptance in an official release.
+While maintainership indicates a valued member of the community who has demonstrated a healthy respect for the project’s aims and objectives, their work must still be reviewed by the community before being accepted into an official release.

 A Maintainer is not allowed to merge their change without approval from another person.
-However, they are allowed to sidestep this rule under justifiable circumstances.
-For example:
+However, they are allowed to sidestep this rule under justifiable circumstances that was approved through other means than the standard process.

-- If a CI tool is broken, they may override the tool to still submit the change.
-- Minor typos or fixes for broken tests.
-- The change was approved through other means than the standard process.

 #### How to become a Maintainer